Content Siloing for E-commerce: Product + Content Integration Strategy

 • Targets: "date night dinners," "romantic dinner ideas," "easy dinners for two"

-• Links to: Supporting content (Tier 2)
+• Links to: Supporting content (Tier 2) for depth

 • Links to: Primary product category page

-• Links to: 2-3 specific products (contextually)
+• Links to: 2–3 specific products contextually within the content

 Tier 2: Supporting Content (Middle of Funnel)

-Purpose: Address specific questions, guide to products
+Purpose: Address specific questions, bridge education and purchase

 Keywords: Long-tail queries with commercial intent